victorliu-sq/PaperWriting/FlashSMP.md

 ### Barrier Synchronization

 Another approach is barrier synchronization, where all threads must reach a specific point before any can proceed.
 Applied to the GS algorithm, this means making all threads wait at a barrier, allowing each woman to accept the best proposal and reject the rest before letting all threads continue.
 However, the dynamic nature of the GS algorithm limits this approach.
 Some men may be rejected and not participate in the updating process, while others may be accepted without competition, making synchronization unnecessary for them.
 Consequently, some threads finish their tasks sooner and must wait at the barrier, leading to idle time and poor resource utilization.
 Barrier synchronization's rigidity and the resulting delays negate the benefits of parallelization in the GS algorithm.

+### Summary for Lock and Barrier

+While it may seem straightforward to use common synchronization methods such as locks and barrier synchronization to ensure that each woman accepts the best proposal, both methods inherently hinder the efficiency and scalability of parallelizing the GS algorithm.

+Locks ensure exclusive access to the partner rank for each woman by requiring all threads to lock the data before updating the state of the match.
+Since the GS algorithm requires frequent and fine-grained updates to the partner rank for each woman, this method introduces significant overhead due to the frequent acquisition and release of locks.

+On the other hand, barrier synchronization forces all threads to wait at fixed points before any can proceed.
+In the context of the GS algorithm, this means making all men wait at a barrier after making proposals, allowing each woman to accept the best proposal and reject the rest before letting all threads continue.
+However, not all threads need to be synchronized simultaneously when parallelizing the GS algorithm.
+Some men may be rejected and need to propose again, while others are accepted without competition.
+As a result, using barrier synchronization leads to idle time and poor resource utilization.